Nicole Amarteifio: Biography

 Amarteifio created a budget and realized she only needed enough money to get started rather than to produce a full season.
 To learn about producing, she followed the work of multi-media producers and enrolled in a community college course.
 Amarteifio discovered scripts of Sex and the City episodes and related shows online, and used them as a template for her writing, as well as stories from her friends throughout Africa.
 She found actors at casting calls, and contacted an old school classmate, Maame Adjei, to play the part of Zainab.
 Adjei went to school in Connecticut with Nana Mensah, whom Amarteifio chose for the Sadé character.

-Using a local Ghanaian film crew, Amarteifio largely shot her show on weekends and nights to not conflict with her work in the World Bank.
+Using a local Ghanaian film crew, Amarteifio largely shot her show on weekends and nights do not conflict with her work in the World Bank.

 The first season of her show, An African City, was released on YouTube in March 2014.
 It follows the lives of five friends who had moved back to Africa after living abroad and navigate love, careers, and nightlife in the Ghanaian capital, with frank discussions about sexuality.
 Amarteifio aimed to create conversations about what is African, and to dispel taboos.
 The series was criticized for representing elitist characters who do not have much in common with most African women.

 Amarteifio dispelled this criticism, questioning the idea of the average African woman.
 The second season of the show came out in 2016.
 Her second TV series, a political thriller called The Republic, was also released in 2016, based on real-life cases in Accra.